 q is T, because r is T

-Within each quadrant, arguments are further differentiated on the basis of an identification of the types of statements involved.
-By labeling the conclusion and the premise as a statement of fact (F), value (V), or policy (P), every argument can be characterized as a specific combination of statements.
-The example just mentioned combines a statement of value with another statement of value as its premise, which means its argument substance is VV.
+Within each quadrant, arguments are further differentiated based on their argument substance, the specific combination of types of statements.
+This is done by labelling the conclusion and the premise as a statement of fact (F), value (V), or policy (P).
+The example just mentioned has a statement of value as its conclusion and another statement of value as its premise, which means its argument substance is VV.

-The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relation between the non-common terms – the ‘lever’ of the argument (see Wagemans, 2019).
-As pictured in Figure 3, second-order subject arguments have predicate T as the fulcrum and the relation between subjects q and r as the lever of the argument.
+The working of arguments is based on the presence of a common term – the ‘fulcrum’ of the argument – and the existence of a relationship between the non-common terms – the argument lever.
+As pictured in Figure 3, second-order subject arguments have the predicate (T) as the fulcrum and the relationship between subjects (q and r) as the lever of the argument.

 Figure 3.
 Conceptual representation of a second-order subject argument

-In the case of the above example, the lever is the relation between he must have gone to the pub and the interview is cancelled.
-Since the former proposition is taken to be disjunctive with the negation of the latter, this argument can be called an argument from disjunctives.
+In the case of the above example, the lever is the relationship between he must have gone to the pub and the interview is cancelled.
+Since the former proposition is taken to be disjunctive with the negation of the latter, this argument can be called an argument from disjuncts.

 Other examples of arguments within this quadrant are: